1887

 • Butorphanol (0.1–0.4 mg/kg slow i.v., i.m.).

-Although xylazine (1–3 mg/kg) may be used alone or in combinations with opioids, given i.m. or i.v. (unauthorized), its use in dogs and cats has been superseded by use of medetomidine or dexmedetomidine and it is not recommended.
+Although xylazine (1–3 mg/kg) may be used alone or in combination with opioids, given i.m. or i.v. (unauthorized), its use in dogs and cats has been superseded by use of medetomidine or dexmedetomidine and it is not recommended.
 Adverse effects may be antagonized with i.m. or i.v. atipamezole, although this use is unauthorized.

-: A mixture of acepromazine (up to 0.03 mg/kg) with any of the combinations given for alpha-2 agonists and alpha-2 agonist/opioid mixtures (higher end of dose ranges) is suitable for the chemical restraint of aggressive dogs.
+A mixture of acepromazine (up to 0.03 mg/kg) with any of the combinations given above for alpha-2 agonists and alpha-2 agonist/opioid mixtures (higher end of dose ranges) is suitable for the chemical restraint of aggressive dogs.
 Severe depression can be antagonized using naloxone and atipamezole.

 • Pethidine (2–10 mg/kg i.m.)